Setup the FUSE environment

 FUSE and related packages are registered at the FuseRegistry.
 Start Julia (julia at the terminal), then:

-1. Add the FuseRegistry and the FUSE package (a fresh install can take 5+ minutes):
+1. Add the FuseRegistry and the FUSE package (a fresh install typically takes 15–30 minutes to download and precompile dependencies):

 using Pkg